lukechilds/umbrel/CONTRIBUTING.md

 Now each time you push to a branch on your fork a new Docker image will be published on Docker Hub at `$DOCKER_HUB_USER/$REPO_NAME:$BRANCH_NAME` that anyone can pull down and test.

-It's helpful if you drop your Docker Hub username in the PR description to so reviewers know where to pull the images from.
+It's helpful if you drop your Docker Hub username in the PR description too so reviewers know where to pull the images from.

 #### Keep PRs focused on a single concern